pydisasm

 I think it a little bit of both.
 One thing I have discovered in decompilation in the way I will describe is that, as with human language you might not have to understand everything in order to be helpful.
 If I am translating from French to English, I might not need to know the proper gender of nouns, just that they exist and in English you can ignore that part.
 There can be that feel in decomplation as well.
 There may be some extraneous instructions in Python bytecode to pop off evaluation stack entries in some branch of code.
 Understanding why the entries need to be removed or even the semantics of the stack cleanup operations, other than detecting that sometimes you see this extraneous stuff.

-Reconstructiong program control flow in Python bytecode can be very tricky.
-Changing the target of a jump instruction to be either the instruction before or after where it would normally jump, in other words chaning a single bit in a byte, can wildy change the control flow and thus the meaning of the program.
+Reconstructing program control flow in Python bytecode can be very tricky.
+Changing the target of a jump instruction to be either the instruction before or after where it would normally jump.
+In other words changing a single bit in a byte, can wildy change the control flow and thus the meaning of the program.

 ML programs like Tensorflow and PyTorch use a gradient princple that by its nature assumes that the things it reasons about or more or less continuous.
 And in programs can we have they very sharp discontinuities as in changing a jump address.